icopy-site/awesome/docs/awesome/awesome-android.md

 # Performance
 - [awesome-android-performance](https://github.com/Juude/awesome-android-performance) - A list of awesome Android tutorials, videos and tools for performance optimization.

 # Other Awesome Lists
 Other amazingly awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.

-## Contributing

-Your contributions are always welcome!
-Please read the [contribution guidelines](https://github.com/JStumpp/awesome-android/blob/master/contributing.md) first.utter](https://flutter.io/) - Google's mobile app SDK for high-quality native interfaces for Android and iOS in very quick time.

-# Performance
-- [awesome-android-performance](https://github.com/Juude/awesome-android-performance) - A list of awesome Android tutorials, videos and tools for performance optimization.

-# Other Awesome Lists
-Other amazingly awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.

-## Contributing

-Your contributions are always welcome!
-Please read the [contribution guidelines](https://github.com/JStumpp/awesome-android/blob/master/contributing.md) first./github.com/Juude/awesome-android-performance) - A list of awesome Android tutorials, videos and tools for performance optimization.

-# Other Awesome Lists
-Other amazingly awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.